justnonamenoname/lifeticle/readme.md

 And if we start creating them now, it still might not be enough.
 Enemy robots could outnumber ours, and aliens could use such weapons to destroy life on our planet.
 If physics allows for a superluminal drive, then such robots likely do not yet exist; otherwise, they would already be here.
-Even if life has not originated on another planet in this galaxy, it might have originated in a neighboring galaxy.
+Even if life did not originate on another planet in this galaxy, it might have originated in a neighboring one.
 This risk might mean that humans should fill this galaxy and neighboring galaxies with robots.
-But this could leave alien life in a blocked state if humans go extinct, and potentially lead to the creation of hostile entities.
+But this could leave alien life in a locked state if humanity goes extinct, potentially leading to the creation of offensive systems.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/3.png" width="250">